achalmed/website-achalma/docs/blog/posts/2020-05-23-Comandos-goole-assistant/index.md

 Dictionary

 Word meanings

-- OK Google, What is the definition of the word <instant>?
+- OK Google, What is the definition of the word instant?
-- OK Google, What does the word <mammal> mean?
+- OK Google, What does the word mammal mean?
-- OK Google, find the definition of <agila>.
+- OK Google, find the definition of agila.

 Word spelling

-- OK Google, How do you spell <ambassador>?
+- OK Google, How do you spell ambassador?

 Easter Eggs